 Bridget qualified as a nurse from St Bartholomew’s Hospital in London before undertaking a Bachelor of Nursing (honours) degree in nursing at the University of Wales, College of Medicine (Cardiff).
 She completed a Postgraduate Certificate in Education while in Cardiff.

 Bridget has a clinical, educational and research background in palliative care.
 She was a Macmillan Nurse Teacher in Cambridge then moved to Scotland where she was a Lecturer at Strathcarron Hospice in Scotland for 11 years.
 She helped establish and run the first Postgraduate Diploma in Palliative Nursing in Scotland at the University of Glasgow during this time.
 She graduated with her PhD from the University of Glasgow in 2002 on nurses’ and patients’ perceptions of expert palliative nursing.
 She was awarded a postdoctoral research fellowship from Medical Research Scotland and worked as a senior research fellow at the University of Stirling from 2006-2010.
-She joined the University of Dundee in April 2010 and is part of the Cancer Care Research Team based in the School of Nursing and Midwifery, leading the palliative care research strand.
-The research focuses primarily on dignity and end-of-life care.
-She is currently a Reader in Palliative Care.
+She joined the University of Dundee in April 2010 and remained there until December 2013, when she was awarded a Professorship in Palliative and Supportive Care at the Sue Ryder Care Centre for the Study of Supportive, Palliative and End of Life Care at the University of Nottingham.

 Bridget practises Dignity Therapy, which is a unique individualised brief psychotherapy, developed by Professor Harvey Chochinov for the purpose of relieving distress and enhancing the end-of-life experiences of terminally ill patients.